iris-rod/iris-rod.github.io/OtherProjects.md

 # Other Projects

+## Programmer projects

+There are projects where my main role was as a programmer.
+Fortunatelly, I've done some projects where we had an artist, so the programmers could focus entirely on programming and nothing else.
+This are the projects I love doing the most, since I can improve my abilities, work in a group of people with different responsabilities and knowledge and learn from them.

-## Global Game Jam 2019 Participation
+### Global Game Jam 2019 Participation

 "It's cleaning day and the whole family has to clean up the house!
 However, not everyone agrees on what should go where.
 The toilet paper doesn't always show up in the bathroom, and some socks are stored away in the kitchen.
 Try to clean the house the way that makes you feel like home!"